 STEP 3 (OPTIONAL): If you want an even deeper look into your body’s nutritional needs, you can also purchase a blood nutrient test.
-This can be quite handy if you want to learn more about your body and find the root causes of skin issues, brain fog, thinning hair, fatigue, poor immune system, etc. So even if you end up not purchasing vitamins from Rootine, your test results are not a waste.
+This can be quite handy if you want to learn more about your body and the levels of certain nutrients in your blood.
+So even if you end up not purchasing vitamins from Rootine, your test results are not a waste.

 If you’re not interested in the blood test, though, you can simply opt for the DNA test.
 It provides keydata for Rootine to recommend a personalized…routine.
 However, it is recommended that you take the blood test every three to four months in order to ensure that the dosage they provide is working efficiently.